TheWindows/BazaarPM5/README.md

 # BazaarPM5

-**BazaarPM5** is a PocketMine-MP plugin for API 5 that allows players to buy, sell, and trade items through a custom GUI-based marketplace.
+**BazaarPM5** is a PocketMine-MP plugin for API 5 that allows players to buy, and sell items through a custom GUI-based marketplace.

 ---